This week's WoW book is Through Her Eyes by Jennifer Archer! It will be released on April 5, 2011.

 Waiting On Wednesday: The Lipstick Laws

-This week's WoW book is The Lipstick Laws by Amy Holder!
+The Lipstick Laws by Amy Holder!
 It will be released on April 4, 2011.

-SUMMARY: At Penford High School, Britney Taylor is the queen bee.
+At Penford High School, Britney Taylor is the queen bee.
 She dates whomever she likes, rules over her inner circle of friends like Genghis Khan, and can ruin anyone's life with a snap of perfectly manicured fingers.
 Just ask the unfortunate few who have crossed her.
 For April Bowers, Britney is also the answer to her prayers.
 April is so unpopular, kids don't even know she exists.
 But one lunch spent at Britney's table, and April is basking in the glow of popularity.
 But Britney's friendship comes with a high price tag.
 How much is April willing to pay?

 It's time for another giveaway!